zowe/docs-site/docs/user-guide/planinstall.md

 ### Free disk space

 Zowe CLI requires approximately **100 MB** of free disk space.
-The actual quantity of free disk space consumed might vary depending on the operating system where you install Zowe Brightside.
+The actual quantity of free disk space consumed might vary depending on the operating system where you install Zowe CLI.

 ### Prerequisite software
 Zowe CLI is designed and tested to integrate with z/OSMF running on IBM z/OS Version 2.2 or later.
 Before you can use Zowe CLI to interact with the mainframe, system programmers must install and configure IBM z/OSMF in your environment.
-This section provides supplemental information about Zowe Brightside-specific tips or requirements that system programmers can refer to.
+This section provides supplemental information about Zowe CLI-specific tips or requirements that system programmers can refer to.

 Before you install Zowe CLI, also install the following prerequisite software depending on the system where you install Zowe CLI: